dbt-checkpoint/dbt-checkpoint/HOOKS.md

 - Hook takes all changed `yml`.
 - All sources from yml file are parsed.
 - The manifest is scanned for child models.
-- If any source does not have a number of required childs, the hook fails.
+- If any source does not have a number of required children, the hook fails.

 ---